 Alright, friends.
 So, I’ve been sitting on this post for a couple of weeks now.
 Like, pretty close to a month.
 And I decided last week, Thursday maybe?, that I would take prayerful action and post this particular post this week.
 Wouldn’t you know, the visiting preacher touched on part of this post before he began preaching last Saturday night.
 Kind of had to laugh a little.
 Perfect timing.

 “Yeah, I’ve been thinking about doing that… I just haven’t yet.”

 “Oh, yeah!
 I had that same idea a while ago.
 I just.. well, I’ve been thinking on it.”

 Raise of hands, friend.
-How many of us have hear something similar along these lines?
+How many of us have heard something similar along these lines?

 Now, keep your hands up if you’ve heard these phrases used to reference Kingdom work.